Saft23/Cryptocalculator/README.md

 Available arguments/commands:
 ```
 sum percent             //Prints the percentage of the value compared to the expenses
+sum usd                 //Prints the difference between value and expenses in usd
-sum sek                 //Prints the difference between value and expenses
+sum ___                 //Prints the difference between value and expenses if the currency is avalible
 expenses                //Prints the expenses
 expenses e              //Edits the expenses file
 wallet usd              //Prints the value in the wallet in usd